Brinkburn Priory

 Brinkburn Priory is a former monastery built, starting in the 12th century, on a bend of the River Coquet, about 4 mi east of Rothbury, Northumberland, England.

 The priory church survived the dissolution of the monasteries because it was also a parish church.
 After decline in the post-dissolution centuries the church was restored in the 19th century.
 It is a grade I listed building in the care of English Heritage.
 Little survives of the other monastic structures, on the site of which a manor house, just south of the church, now stands.

 Early history

 Brinkburn was founded by William Bertram, Baron of Mitford, in the reign of Henry I as an Augustinian priory.
 The exact date is not known but cannot have been later than 1135, as Henry died that year.
 About 1180 or so, Brinkburn became an independent house, and the building of the monastic church was commenced.
 The architectural style has been described as "transitional" (i.e. between Norman and Gothic).

 Although the Priory acquired lands in Northumberland and Durham over the years it was never particularly wealthy.
 Little is known of the early history of the priory, although it is known that it survived some difficult times.
 In fact, as late as 1419 it was raided and robbed.

+In late November 1515 Margaret Tudor, Queen of Scots, spent a week at the Priory convalescing after the birth of her daughter Lady Margaret Douglas.